The Brayton Cycle is the Theoretical Cycle for the Gas Turbine.

 4 → 1

 4 → 1 is the Constant pressure heat rejection processes.
-In this
+In this process, the exhaust gases leave the turbine.

 How the efficiency will be Increase by extending the Expansion stroke for the lowest pressure?